 Updated: Marco-area restaurants offering takeout, curbside service

-Restaurants and food-service establishments in the state of Florida have been directed to close dining rooms and use their kitchens solely for takeout and delivery purposes through May 8, according to an executive order issued this afternoon by Gov. Ron DeSantis.
+Restaurants and food-service establishments in the state of Florida have been directed to close dining rooms and use their kitchens solely for takeout and delivery purposes, according to an executive order issued by Gov. Ron DeSantis.

-More: ‘Watts for Dinner’ Takeout Edition: Jackie's takes visible precautions to bring you delicious dishes

-The order is to "take immediate effect," and could be "terminated or amended" before or after the current May 8 time frame.

 The directive suspends the sale of alcohol for onsite consumption but allows restaurants and breweries to sell alcohol for "consumption off-premises" with the presentation of a valid ID.
 Restaurants will also be allowed to sell package alcohol for takeout and delivery with food orders, something prior mandates prohibited.